kudobuilder/kudo/keps/0028-transient-parameters.md

 - Evict a specific pod from a stateful set
 - Start a repair plan for a specific node or datacenter

 All these examples have in common that they require input parameters.
 The parameters are required, and the user should be forced to set them.
 If we do not have transient parameters, it might happen that a parameters are still set from a previous invocation and the user forgets to set it.
-Additionally, using permanent parameters for these use cases would clutter the instance parameter store with values that are not required to be saved.
+Additionally, using persistent parameters for these use cases would clutter the instance parameter store with values that are not required to be saved.

 When parameters are transient, they should be set to their default value after plan execution, and KUDO can error out if a required parameter is not set.